chadac/golang/src/cmd/compile/abi-internal.md

 The register R2 contains the address of the TOC (table of contents) which contains data or code addresses used when generating position independent code.
-Non-Go code generated when using cgolang contains TOC-relative addresses which depend on R2 holding a valid TOC.
-Go code compiled with -shared or -dynlink initializes and maintains R2 and uses it in some cases for function calls; Go code compiled without these options does not modify R2.
+Non-Golang code generated when using cgolang contains TOC-relative addresses which depend on R2 holding a valid TOC.
+Golang code compiled with -shared or -dynlink initializes and maintains R2 and uses it in some cases for function calls; Golang code compiled without these options does not modify R2.

 When making a function call R12 contains the function address for use by the code to generate R2 at the beginning of the function.
 R12 can be used for